NCAR/esds/posts/intake_esm_dask.md

 ### Spin up Dask Cluster

 Here, we spin up our dask cluster.
 At first, running this notebook resulted in a `killed worker` error.
 After further expection, we noticed that additional resources would be needed to read in the notebook since the data are so large (on the order of ~1-2 TB).
 Increasing the individual worker to a higher amount (ex.
 256 GB) solved the issue.
 Scale up to as many workers as you think are neccessary for the calculation (this may take some trial and error).

+You should base your chunks on your analysis - so in this case, we are interested in the top 100 m in the ocean, so chunking by `z_t`, the vertical coordinate, will help reduce the memory.

 Good general advice for working with dask is to check the dask graph (accessed via the url when you call the client).
 When there are "orange" regions within your task graph, this means your workers are getting close to maxing out on memory.